onomyprotocol/ochain/docs/validators/validator-setup.md

 ## Participate in Genesis as a Validator

 ::: warning
-The genesis ceremony for the Cosmos Hub mainnet is closed.
+The genesis ceremony for the Onomy mainnet is closed.
 Please skip to the next section.
 :::

 If you want to participate in genesis as a validator, you need to justify that